jordanshatford/youtube-downloader/CONTRIBUTING.md

 pnpm install
 # Run the projects API and web app in development mode
 pnpm dev:web
-# Run the projects API and extension in development mode
-pnpm dev:extension
 ```

 #### Generating the client package